marcelvenema/marcelvenema.github.io/content/blog/2024/devops/homelab-expansion/index.md

 The Minisforum MS-01 comes equipped with the Intel Core i9-13900H, featuring 14 cores (6 performance, 8 efficiency) and up to 20 threads, making it ideal for workloads that require substantial processing power.
 Running it with a server operating system causes losing the efficiency cores, but adds hyperthreading.
 It is still more than my old homelab Intel i5-8400 DIY build.
 The workstation officially supports 64GB memory, but various blogs shows running a total memory configuration of 96GB RAM.

-My configuration is Intel i9-13900H processor, 96GB RAM and two NVMe 2TB disks.
+The configuration is an Intel i9-13900H processor, 96GB RAM and two NVMe 2TB disks.
 There is plenty of connectivity with two 10Gbe SFP+ ports, two 2.5GBe RJ45 ports and two USB4 Thunderbolt ports.

-{{< gallery-style-1
-  src_1="" alt_1=""
-  src_2="" alt_2=""
+There is also space for a PCI expansion card or GPU.
+I have some concerns about the cooling capacity when the computer is fully stacked, but let's find out!

->}}
+{{< image src="minisforum02.jpg" alt="" >}}

 Next step is installing Nutanix Community Edition....

-I paid for the configuration myself, but I love to 'test' another workstation to see how the couple behaves in a cluster configuration... :-)
+I paid for the configuration myself, but I love to 'test' another workstation from the manufacturer to see how this behaves in a cluster configuration... :-)

 &nbsp;